Tri-County Early College

 Tri-County Early College High School (TCEC) in the Peachtree community of Murphy, North Carolina, is a North Carolina Cooperative Innovative High School, part of Cherokee County Schools, but also serves the Clay County School District.
 Although Tri-County Community College includes Graham County in its service area, TCEC does not.
 As of 2025 it had a full-time teaching staff of 14 teachers, with an average of 14 students per teacher.
 In 2024-25 enrollment was about 177.
 As of 2025, TCEC is rated as one of the top-performing schools in Cherokee County.

+Academics

+Tri-County Early College High School operates under the early college model, allowing students to earn both a high school diploma and a college credential simultaneously.
+Students are enrolled in a structured four- or five-year program in partnership with Tri-County Community College.

+During the first two years, students primarily complete high school coursework while gradually being introduced to college-level classes.
+By their third year, students begin taking a majority of their courses through the community college, earning transferable college credits.

+Students have the opportunity to graduate with multiple associate degrees alongside their diploma, depending on their chosen pathway.
+The program is designed to reduce the cost of higher education and provide students with both academic and career readiness skills.

 Athletics

-TCEC's mascot is the Jaguars.
+TCEC's mascot is the Jaguar.
+In 2025, the school’s cross country program achieved statewide recognition at the North Carolina High School Athletic Association (NCHSAA) 1A championships.
+The girls’ team finished as the state runner-up, marking one of the highest team finishes in school history.

+Individually, Fern Crayton won the NCHSAA 1A state championship in girls’ cross country with a time of 20:04.55, becoming the first student-athlete from the school to win a state title.